Previous Post: Kayaking Georgian Bay – Killarney To Snug Harbour

 Day 2: Solomons I. to Past Point Grondine

-Given the myriad of possible routes of a trip down the Georgian Bay coast, the map above illustrates just one thing – what we were comfortable with on Day 2 given the wind and waves we were presented with.
+Given the myriad of possible routes of a trip down the Georgian Bay coast, the map above illustrates just one thing – what we were comfortable with on Day 2 given the lack of wind and waves.
 Another day and the route would be adapted to suit the different conditions.
 Thanks to an almost windless day and calm water, we paddled long stretches across open water, not feeling a need to stay really close to the shore or use islands to break the wind.

-Rick and Ken have done a number of trips down the Bay coast over the years so it was fantastic to be able to tag along and benefit from their experience – and their collection of great places to stop and have a break, have lunch, have a swim, or set up camp.
+Rick and Ken have done several trips down the Bay coast over the years so it was fantastic to be able to tag along and benefit from their experience – and their collection of great places to stop and have a break, have lunch, have a swim, or set up camp.
 It was all there on Rick’s heavily annotated map!
-As we passed by the above rock face I recognized – just a tad late – a photo op.
+As we passed by the above rock face I recognized – just a tad late – a photo-op.
 Out came the little point and shoot and a view that did not quite capture what I had wanted to.

 Luckily the spot – Family Island – was on Rock’s list of special places so as we rounded the corner – just over an hour into the day! – we beached our kayaks and made ourselves at home.
 I even got out my Helinox chair!
 I’ll admit, though, that I spent most of the next hour rambling around the island with my camera and lenses.
 While I never did get that shot that had originally drawn my eye to the island, I got a bunch of others from an equally enchanting perspective!